 Pet Shipping for Customers

 uShip loves helping families ship their furry friends!
-Over the years, our service providers have helped family members reunite and have saved thousands of shelter animals by providing transportation from kill shelters.
+Over the years, our service providers have helped many family members reunite and have saved thousands of shelter animals by providing transportation from kill shelters.
 This is a cause that is very near and dear to our hearts.

 - Age: Travel and being away from family is stressful, even for healthy pets.
 If your pet is very young or very old this stress can cause some major problems.
 We do not recommend transporting pets under 10 weeks of age.